conan-io/docs/reference/conanfile/tools/gnu/pkgconfigdeps.rst

     Requires: zlib

-A special mention when a component shares the same final PC name as the root package one:
+A special mention when a component shares the same ``*.pc`` file name as the root package one:

 .. code:: python